dhamaniasad/cytev2/README.md

 # Cyte

 A background screen recorder for easy history search.
-There is an optional companion app[https://github.com/shaunnarayan/cytev2-explore], which enables GPT features when running in background.
+There is an [optional companion app](https://github.com/shaunnarayan/cytev2-explore), which enables GPT features when running in background.

 ## Uses